Amizorach/FruitSyntheticDataset/README.md

 python fruit_dataset_creator.py -h
 to get the full options for the dataset creator

-for example you can run the following
+for example, you can run the following

 python fruit_dataset_creator.py -c 10 -s 250
 To create 10 images of 250X250 pixels